Apollo agrees to policyholder protections in Athene-Aviva deal

 The safeguards are meant to address the emerging trend of private equity firms entering the annuity business, whose shorter-term business model than traditional insurers raises concerns, said Benjamin Lawsky, the New York superintendent.

-Athene Holding plans a $1.55 billion purchase of the U.S. annuity business of Britain's Aviva Plc, whose U.S. operations are headquartered in Iowa.
+Athene Holdings plans a $1.55 billion purchase of Aviva Plc, whose U.S. operations are headquartered in Iowa.

 Aviva's New York-based unit, which needs Lawsky's approval, represents less than 3 percent of Aviva's U.S. operations.